 SSGM Reading Room Coombs Building

-Present: Colin Filer, Chris Ballard, Vicki Luker, Deveni Temu, Miranda Forsyth, Sara Beavis, Hannah McMahon, Roannie Ng Shiu, Mike Cookson
+Present: Colin Filer, Chris Ballard, Vicki Luker, Deveni Temu, Miranda Forsyth, Sara Beavis, Hannah McMahon, Roannie Ng Shiu, Mike Cookson, Peter Brown

-The minutes of the meeting of 19 Feb were approved
+The minutes of the meeting of 19 Feb were approved; welcomes were extended to new Board members Sara Beavis and Mike Cookson (also standing in for Matt Dornan).

 Website discussions: Prizes and grants tab has been added to website but more work is required to get all the information up.